KernelGamut32/terraform-fundamentals-public/exercises/02/README.md

 Let's try a few things:

-1. create a file called `terraform.tfvars` in this directory
+1. Create a file called `terraform.tfvars` in this directory
-1. insert the following code into it:
+1. Insert the following code into it:
 ```hcl
 # swap "[your alias]" with your provided alias
 student_alias = "[your alias]"
 ```
-1. then run this in the same directory
+1. Then run this in the same directory
 ```bash
 terraform plan
 ```